AWS ElastiCache Serverless¶

 ---|---|---|

-BytesUsedForCache | Total number of bytes used to store data in the cache. | Bytes |
+BytesUsedForCache | Total number of bytes used by data stored in the cache. | Bytes |

-ElastiCacheProcessingUnits | Total number of lastiCacheProcessingUnits (ECPU ) consumed executing requests on the cache. |
+ElastiCacheProcessingUnits | Total number of lastiCacheProcessingUnits (ECPU ) consumed to execute requests on the cache |

 Count |